Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- behavior changes, hallucinations, thoughts of hurting yourself;
+- depression, agitation, aggression, behavior changes, hallucinations, thoughts of hurting yourself;

 Read the entire detailed patient monograph for Symmetrel (Amantadine Hydrochloride)